mspnp/cloud-design-patterns/docs/federated-identity.md

 - Authentication can be a single point of failure.
 If you deploy your application to multiple datacenters, consider deploying your identity management mechanism to the same datacenters to maintain application reliability and availability.

 - Authentication tools make it possible to configure access control based on role claims contained in the authentication token.
-This is often referred to as role-based access control, <<RBC: Typically I don't like to define acronyms that aren't used again in the doc.
-Unless you think people will know it more by it's acronym than what the acronym stands for.>> and it can allow a more granular level of control over access to features and resources.
+This is often referred to as role-based access control (RBAC), and it can allow a more granular level of control over access to features and resources.

 - Unlike a corporate directory, claims-based authentication using social identity providers doesn't usually provide information about the authenticated user other than an email address, and perhaps a name.
 Some social identity providers, such as a Microsoft account, provide only a unique identifier.
 The application usually needs to maintain some information on registered users, and be able to match this information to the identifier contained in the claims in the token.
 Typically this is done through registration when the user first accesses the application, and information is then injected into the token as additional claims after each authentication.